 - 12.5.1 Possible highway infrastructure improvements have been identified in a preliminary form, together with indicative costs.
 These are summarised in Appendix G. - 12.5.2 Strategic transport improvements have been described in outline only at this stage and more detailed assessments will be required to identify definitive improvement proposals and delivery priorities.
 Estimates of scheme costs have been provided and give an approximate 'order of cost' only.
 Therefore, no reliance in terms of preferred scheme selection should be placed on the cost estimates presented in this report. - 12.5.3 This strategic study has identified cumulative traffic impacts on the existing highway network due to future Local Plan development planned within the district.
 The strategic transport improvements that have been identified are aimed at addressing these cumulative impacts.
-It is beyond the scope of this study to identify all locations where transport infrastructure improvements will be required, and individual development sites may trigger the need for further transport infrastructure/service improvements depending on their nature, size and location. - 12.5.4 There will be other rural and urban locations within the District where material traffic impacts will occur that have not been specifically examined by this study, particularly within the urban areas of Worksop and Retford.
-It therefore should not be assumed that the absence of any reference in this study implies that the existing highway network can satisfactorily accommodate future development. - 12.5.5 Detailed Transport Assessments and Travel Plans will be required in support of planning applications for all major developments and these should identify site access arrangements, on-site transport infrastructure requirements and off-site transport measures/infrastructure to mitigate their respective transport impacts. - 12.5.6 It is recommended that the council's Infrastructure Funding Statement is updated based on the findings of this study and that CIL contributions are sought from future development within the district towards the strategic improvements that have been identified. - 12.5.7 It is expected that developers will fund any travel plan measures/initiatives (including marketing and promotion) or transport infrastructure improvements required to mitigate the direct transport impacts of developments.
-This will include funding for items such as Smarter Choices measures and initiatives, Travel Plans, on and off-site cycling and walking infrastructure, bus and rail network/infrastructure enhancements and/or bespoke bus services, and any off-site highway infrastructure improvements required to mitigate traffic impacts. - 12.5.8 In addition to addressing the direct transport implications of their developments developers will also be required to contribute towards strategic highway improvements via CIL and fund 'nil detriment' highway improvements at other locations where development traffic impacts are identified (i.e. restore the capacity of the highway network to what it would be without the proposed development).
+It is beyond the scope of this study to identify all locations where transport infrastructure improvements will be required, and individual development sites may trigger the need for further transport infrastructure/service improvements depending on their nature, size and location. - 12.5.4 There will be other rural and urban locations within the district where material traffic impacts will occur that have not been specifically examined by this study, particularly within the urban areas of Worksop and Retford.
+It therefore should not be assumed that the absence of any reference in this study implies that the existing highway network can satisfactorily accommodate future development. - 12.5.5 Detailed Transport Assessments and Travel Plans will be required in support of planning applications for all major developments, and these should identify site access arrangements, on-site transport infrastructure requirements and off-site transport measures/infrastructure to mitigate their respective transport impacts. - 12.5.6 Nottinghamshire County Council has confirmed that developers will be required to fund and deliver all new/improved transport infrastructure required to mitigate the impacts of new development on a 'nil detriment' basis.
+Highway capacity improvements will be secured by planning condition and delivered by developers through Section 278 Agreements. - 12.5.7 Developers will also be required to fund any travel plan measures/initiatives (including marketing and promotion) required to help mitigate the transport impacts of developments.
+These measures and improvements will be secured via Section 106 Agreements for developer funding and delivery. - 12.5.8 In areas of the district where CIL charges apply developers will also be required to contribute towards CIL.